Misclassification of Employees: Exempt Vs. Non-Exempt

 Misclassification of Independent Contractors: Employee Vs. Not an Employee

 Workers mislabeled as independent contractors are entitled to overtime pay under the Fair Labor Standards Act (FLSA).
 The question is whether you are truly “independent,” or whether you are an actual employee of the company.
 Employees are entitled to overtime, “independent contractors” are not.

 An “independent contractor” is a person engaged in his own business.
 An employee is one who “follows the usual path of an employee” and is dependent on the business that he serves.
 There is no simple answer to whether a person is an employee or an independent contractor.
 Each situation requires a factual analysis.
 The Economic Reality Test gives some guidance on whether a person is an employee or an independent contractor:

-- The degree the worker is controlled by the business (Who decides the schedule?
+- Who decides the schedule?
 Who is responsible for quality control?
-Does the individual work for any other company?
-Does the worker have a separate business site?)
+Do you work for any other company?
+Do you have a separate business site

-- The worker’s opportunities for profit and loss (Does worker purchase own insurance or bonding?
-Can the worker earn a performance bonus?)
+- Do you purchase your own insurance or bonding?
+Can you earn a performance bonus?

-- The degree of skill needed to perform the job (Does the position require little or no training, or is the position highly skilled?)
+- Does the position require little or no training, or is the position highly skilled?

 If it is found that a business exercises sufficient control over the worker and thus an employer-employee relationship exists, the worker is entitled to the protections under the FLSA, including overtime pay for every hour worked over 40 in a work week.

 If you believe you may have been misclassified as an independent contractor, call Bohrer Brady for a free consultation.
 We will listen to your concerns and provide honest and informed feedback about whether or not you have a case.